-With regards to life insurance, the term “cash value” refers to the equity held by a permanent life insurance policyholder in their life insurance policy.
+With regards to life insurance, the term cash value refers to the equity held by a whole life insurance policyholder in their life insurance policy.

-When you use permanent life insurance products like mixed life insurance, part of the premiums you pay are used to cover the cost of life insurance and part of the premiums build equity in your policy.
+When you use whole life insurance products – including those which pay out living benefits – part of the premiums you pay are used to cover the premiums for life insurance and part of the premiums build equity in your policy.
 Your equity in a policy is its cash value.

 Important: The cash value of a life insurance policy is not to be confused with the face value of a life insurance policy.
-The policy’s face value denotes the benefit which will be paid out when you die.
+The policy’s face value denotes the life insurance benefit which will be paid out to your beneficiaries when you die.
 The face value of a life insurance policy applies from the time that you take out the policy, and remains unchanged throughout the policy’s life.